woocommerce/woocommerce-blocks/docs/contributors/coding-guidelines.md

 Font sizes must be defined using the `font-size()` mixin, it takes a size name (`smaller`, `small`, `regular`, `large`. `larger`) and returns a font-size declaration in em units.
 This allows having a consistent set of font sizes we use across blocks and using em means they are accessible and fit better in different themes.

 In parallel to that, consider whether other size/distance units in your CSS need to be em instead of px.
-In general, em should be preferred if it doesn't break the design with big font sizes.
+In general, em should be preferred if it doesn't break the layout with big font sizes.
 There is another mixin named `em()` that helps converting px units to em (given a px size and optionally a base size).

 ### CSS specificity wars with 3rd party themes